renber/compile-switches-maven-plugin/README.md

 # compile-switches-maven-plugin
-A maven plugin which generates a java class containing static final boolean fields which can be used for conditional compilation in Java.
+Maven plugin to support some kind of conditional compilation in Java Maven projects